Wagner - The Ring Cycle in Leipzig

 - All Inclusive

-We land in Berlin in the early afternoon and transfer to our hotel in the heart of historic Leipzig.
+We land in Berlin and transfer to our hotel in the heart of historic Leipzig.

 On our first morning in this music-lovers’ mecca, we head straight for a tour of the Leipzig Opera House.
 Originally founded in the late 17th century, this is the third oldest opera house in Europe – though its modern incarnation was not erected until the 1950s, after allied bombing reduced its predecessor to rubble.
 A formidable building, with more than its share of drama.

-After taking some time to explore more of the city, we follow our lunch with a very special event: a member of the Wagner Foundation shares their secrets about the great composer’s life and legacy in a private and personal meeting.
+After taking some time to explore more of the city, we follow our lunch with a talk on the first two operas of the Ring Cycle.

 At 5 o’clock we make our way to the opera to watch Das Rheingold, otherwise known as the first instalment of Wagner’s magnificent Ring Cycle.
 This evening dinner is served in a local restaurant.